PlayStation 4: PlayStation 4 system software

 The PlayStation 4's operating system is called "Orbis OS", based upon a customized FreeBSD 9.

 The console does not require an Internet connection for usage, although more functionality is available when connected.
-The PS4 is the first to include a WebKit-based web browser, which is a departure from its predecessor's NetFront browser; it is based on the same modern WebKit core as Google Chrome and Safari, giving it high compatibility in HTML5 compliance testing.

 The console introduces a customizable menu interface, the "PlayStation Dynamic Menu", featuring a variety of color schemes.
 The interface displays the player's profile, recent activity, notifications, and other details in addition to unlocked trophies.
 It allows multiple user accounts, all with their own pass-codes.
 Each player account has the option to share their real name with friends, or use a nickname in other situations when anonymity is important.
 Facebook profiles can be connected to PlayStation Network accounts, making it easier to recognize friends.
 The default home screen features real time content from friends.
 The "What's New" activity feed includes shared media, recently played games, and other notifications.
 Services from third-party vendors, such as Netflix and Amazon Prime Video, can be accessed within the interface.
 Multitasking is available during gameplay, such as opening the browser or managing party chat, and switching between applications is done by double-tapping the "PS" button.

 The PlayStation Camera or a microphone enables the user to control the system using voice input.
 Players can command the interface to start a game, take screenshots, and save videos.
 Saying "PlayStation" initiates voice control, and "All Commands" displays a list of possible commands.